 DIVIDING THE STAFF IN TWO

-Placing paid and unpaid staff in two separate and unequal constituencies, and reducing their overall representation in governance, as well as preventing them from being elected as officers, are clear material changes and effectively create a new, third class of membership, in blatant contradiction of the founding documents which specify two classes — listener members, and staff members whether paid or unpaid.
+Placing paid and unpaid staff in two and reducing their representation on the National and the disempowered Local boards are clear material changes .
+Despite showing two classes of members, A) listeners and B) staff in the table of contents, they proceed in the body of the Bylaws to define three classes, A) listeners, B) Paid staff and C) volunteer staff, effectively create a new, third class of membership, in blatant contradiction of the founding documents which specify two classes — listener members, and staff members whether paid or unpaid.
 Calling this a “settlement” unintentionally exposes its illegality, like the Israeli “settlements” on occupied Palestinian territory.
+There is no provision in the actual Bylaws or in these proposed Bylaws to change the Bylaws through a “settlememnt”, only through a process that would include informing and educating the members about the changes and allowing us to vote.

 We members — even Board members — were not properly informed or involved in the process of reaching a settlement, nor represented appropriately, either through the PNB’s participation in the process or by what should be a required new membership referendum on these substantially different Bylaws revisions.
 Instead, we were kept in the dark until the New Day faction in control of the PNB reached an agreement essentially with itself, wearing the hat of litigants for New Day AGAINST Pacifica.

-This “settlement” abrogates the democratic will of our members, who already rejected the proposed Bylaws in a vote, as the court ruled in a summary judgment on the underlying case, in direct contrast to the goals of our Bylaws which are to enhance member participation.
+This “settlement” abrogates the democratic will of our members, who already rejected the proposed Bylaws in a vote, as the court ruled in a summary judgment on the key point in the underlying case, in direct contrast to the goals of our Bylaws which are to enhance member participation.

 In addition to violating our own Bylaws, we believe that this also violates California’s administrative procedural laws, especially as any discussion and votes on this were held in executive session, so that they are not on record, and members have no way of knowing how their station’s representatives voted.
 What’s more, one of the participants in orchestrating this “settlement” from the Foundation’s side was actually a litigant for the other side and the named member of the opposing side in the proposed ‘New Day Pacifica’ Bylaws revision.

-The case on which this mediation was based had been decided in court, with the previous judge saying that the election results defeating the proposed changes were valid, as the necessary majorities of both classes of membership — the listener sponsors and the (paid and unpaid) staff — were not achieved.
+The previous judge in the case ruled that the election results defeating the proposed changes were valid, as the necessary majorities of both classes of membership — the listener sponsors and the (paid and unpaid) staff — were not achieved.
+New Day, who had been sued by Pacifica because they were claiming to vendors that they were in control, introduced new issues that should have been taken up during the prior Bylaws referendum process, and eventually took control of the PNB majority,

-We members relied on that finding, and were not expecting a mediation that in effect would reverse our 2021 election and referendum results.
-But the same party to the litigation mentioned above belatedly introduced new issues, threatening further and different costly litigation, leading to the mediation.
+We members relied on that prior finding that the Bylaws change had failed, and were not expecting a mediation that in effect would reverse our 2021 election and referendum results.
 The mediation overturns the previous ruling and the election results, and imposes a new version of the Bylaws similar in key respects to the ones that were defeated by the members and whose rejection by the membership was upheld by the court.

-In particular, the mediation results, which were not presented to the full board before being signed, overturn and diminish the voting rights of the unpaid staff members within the Foundation governance, change the terms of the directors and officers of the Foundation and eliminate many of the duties, powers and voting rights of the Local Station Boards and their members.
+In particular, the mediation results, which were not presented to the full board before being signed, diminish the voting rights of the staff members within the Foundation governance, change the terms of the directors and officers of the Foundation and eliminate many of the duties, powers and voting rights of the Local Station Boards and their members., including local oversight of finances and management, or any say in vetting candidates for key management positions.
+Members also lose their right to recall delegates or directors.

 BAIT AND SWITCH